shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 These are the state variables that we will require in our dApp. `loading` is set to false until we fetch all the required data from our contact which will be used to show a loading screen to the user. `account` variable contains the account address of the current user.

-`fundingDao` is an instance of our smart contract, and `allProposals` contains a list of all the proposals present in our contract. `isStakeholder` and `isMember` defines the role of the current user in DAO.
+`fundingDao` is an instance of our smart contract, and `allProposals` contains a list of all the proposals present in our contract. `isStakeholder` and `isMember` define the roles of the current user in the DAO.

-`currentBal` stores the balance of the user in DAO treasury. `allVotes` and `allInvestedProposal` store the ID of proposal and proposal objects respectively for the stakeholders.
+`currentBal` stores the balance of the user in the DAO treasury. `allVotes` and `allInvestedProposal` store the IDs of proposal and proposal objects respectively for the Stakeholders.

 ```typescript
   const connect = async () => {